strangewarp/PhrasesPd/README.txt

 phrasespd.pd
 The directory itself can be wherever, but preferably somewhere convenient in your directory structure, as your savefiles will be loaded from within the same directory (or a subdirectory, if you specify so).

-3. Change the settings to reflect your setup and directory structure, by modifying the contents of "phrases-prefs.lua".
+3. Modify the contents of "phrases-prefs.lua" to reflect your setup and directory structure.

-4. Run "phrasespd.pd" in PureData.
+4. Change the Puredata MIDI settings to reflect your default MIDI-IN and MIDI-OUT devices.

-5. Change the Puredata MIDI settings to reflect your default MIDI-IN and MIDI-OUT devices.
-Remember: This must be done every time Puredata is newly opened.
+5. Run "phrasespd.pd" in PureData.

 6. You can now begin assembling phrases of MIDI data in the PhrasesPd editor, and playing them with your Monome.